liufeng2317/ADFWI/docs/backend-usage.md

 ADFWI.set_backend("npu:0")
 ```

 After this call, core ADFWI objects that accept `device=None` inherit the active backend by default.
+Create objects in this order when possible:

+1. call `ADFWI.set_backend(...)`;
+2. create models and propagators;
+3. create regularization and FWI drivers;
+4. run forward modeling or inversion.

+This keeps model tensors, propagator buffers, regularization tensors, and FWI runtime checks on one consistent device/dtype.

 Equivalent lower-level API: